RoberCast/Desarrollo_simulaciones_para_estudio_de_FN_RRSS/DataAnalyzer JAR/Resources/dataset/README.txt

-All files in this dataset folder are available on the following GitHub site:
+All necessary datasets are available on the following GitHub site:

 https://github.com/KaiDMML/FakeNewsNet